Tronald/CoordinateSharp/README.md

 ### Universal Transverse Mercator (UTM) & Military Grid Reference System/NATO UTM (MGRS/ NATO UTM) Formats

 UTM and MGRS formats are available for display.
-They are converted from the lat/long decimal values based on the WGS 84 datum.
+They are converted from the lat/long decimal values.
+The default datum is WGS84 but a custom datum may be passed.
 These formats are accessible from the ```Coordinate``` object.

 ```C#
 Coordinate c = new Coordinate(40.57682, -70.75678);